 Have individual responsibilities deemed necessary by the Executive Commissioner.

-Work with the Public Relations Commission to increase awareness of the Student Government website and technology related issues.
+Work with the PR Commission to increase awareness of the Student Government website and technology related issues.

 Assist the Executive Commissioner in administration and content generation for the website.

 Assist the Executive Commissioner in maintaining the computer technology in the Student Government Office.